 - Field-deployable training

-You can download the publications described below and other FEMA publications from the FEMA Library, or order a copy from the FEMA Distribution Center.
+You can download the publications described below and other FEMA publications from the FEMA Resource and Document Library, or order a copy from the FEMA Distribution Center.
 To order publications please call 1-800-480-2520 or fax 1-240-699-0525 Monday through Friday 8 a.m. – 5 p.m.
-EST. You may also email your request to FEMA-Publications-Warehouse.
+ET.
+You may also email your request to FEMA-Publications-Warehouse.
 Please provide the title, item number, short number, and quantity of each publication, along with your name, address, zip code, and daytime telephone number.

 - Protecting Your House and Property